kinow/auto-mhm-test-domains/README.md

     PROJECT: mhm-project
     USER: kinow
 ```

+> NOTE: The `SCRATCH_DIR` and `PROJECT` directories must already
+>       exist or be created before following the next steps.

 The next command is to prepare the experiment workflow (i.e.
 parse and validate its configuration and produce a workflow graph,